abbr/BillEase/README.md

 4. Define permissions of each list appropriately.
 Users from service provider organization, depending on job roles, should have read-only permission to *Charges* and read-write permission to *Accounts*, *Rates* and *Consumptions*.
 Don't grant any permission to clients at list level.
 5. Follow manual processes in [Overview](#overview) section to populate lists and SharePoint groups.
 Create some fake data in *Consumptions* list in order to verify the function.
 6. Copy all files under */Invoice Run/bin/Debug* to a server where *Invoice Run* scheduled task will be created.
 The server must have .Net Framework 4 installed.
 7. Manually run *Invoice Run.exe* on the server with URL of the site created in Step 3. above and optional arguments documented in the [Console Application](#console-application) section above.
-The Windows log in account should be a site collection administrator as well as a local server administrator.
+The Windows login account should be a local server administrator.
+If Sharepoint is ntlm authenticated, then the Windows login acount should also have  adequate privilege to modify Sharepoint list items and permissions.
+Make the account a site collection administrator is recommended.
 If you run from a desktop version of Windows such as Vista with UAC, you have to run *Invoice Run.exe* from a DOS prompt started with "Run as administrator".
 If the run is successful, you should see new items created in *Charges* list with unique permissions.
 If the run fails, errors are output to both console and Windows event log.
 8. Create a scheduled task to run *Invoice Run.exe* periodically.
-The account used to run the scheduled task should have adequate privilege to modify list items and permissions.
+The Windows account used to run the scheduled task should be a local administrator.
+If Sharepoint is ntlm authenticated, the account should also have adequate privilege to modify Sharepoint list items and permissions.
 Make the account a site collection administrator is recommended.

 ## License